-So, what does the future of the edge infrastructure really look like?
 The first major requirement is that providers must make it simple.
 Simplification for these future hybrid OT resources takes into account that personnel will become more knowledgeable, but they’re likely not going to have the time to deal with it.
 Providers like us have to do that first, and it has to be zero touch and edge-specific.
 For instance, if you’re starting to deploy functionality onto a cell tower, it needs to be waterproof and be ruggedized for dust-proofing and temperature sensitivity.

 The answer lies in a converged edge-ready format, as well as a strong backend service and support network to protect you.
 People are buying differently already.
 There are new companies, new technologies, and new ideas coming to the floor, so companies want their analytics to come from an analytics vendor, and they want their PLCs to come from a different type of hardware vendor.
 Businesses want to mix and match it.